 Technology is at the forefront of social change in the 21st century.
 As an Information and Communication Technology (ICT) professional, it is important for you to be aware of how ICT can change our social fabric.
-This unit will help you gain an understanding of how the use of technology can support society's needs whilst also contributing to social, ethical and legal dilemmas.
-You will critically analyse these dilemmas in ICT, looking at how the Information Age has been driven by advances in artificial intelligence and computer networking and covering topics such as privacy, intellectual property, censorship, the workforce, and information overload.
+This unit will help you understand how the use of technology can support society's needs whilst also contributing to social, ethical, and legal dilemmas.
+You will critically analyse these dilemmas in an ICT context, looking at how the Information Age has been driven by advances in artificial intelligence and computer networking and covering topics such as cyber security, privacy, intellectual property, censorship, the workforce, and information overload.
 You will be asked to apply philosophical theories and professional codes of conduct to develop persuasive arguments for various scenarios in personal and professional organisational contexts.

 |Student Contribution Band||SCA Band 2|